When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What Are the 5 Eyes, 9 Eyes, and 14 Eyes Alliances?

-5 Eyes, 9 Eyes, and 14 Eyes Alliances are a collaborative effort of different governments to monitor and share the private Internet and communication data of their citizens.
+5 Eyes, 9 Eyes, and 14 Eyes Alliances are collaborative efforts by different governments to monitor and share their citizens' private Internet and communication data

 The first of these alliances was the Five Eyes Alliance (also known as FVEY), which was formed shortly after World War II and consisted of Canada, the US, Australia, New Zealand, and the UK.
 FVEY has always been shrouded in secrecy, and its existence wasn’t made public until 2005.

 The original Five Eyes Alliance later expanded into the Nine Eyes Alliance with the addition of France, the Netherlands, Denmark, and Norway.
-Eventually, the Fourteen Eyes Alliance was formed after adding five more countries, including Belgium, Italy, Spain, Sweden, and Germany.
+Eventually, the Fourteen Eyes Alliance was formed after five more countries were added, including Belgium, Italy, Spain, Sweden, and Germany.

-Today, countries in these alliances collaborate with each other to varying degrees and gather mass Internet surveillance data by tapping key infrastructure.
+Today, countries in these alliances collaborate to varying degrees and gather mass surveillance data by tapping key infrastructure.
 So, what does this mean for you?
-Well, for one example, your Internet service provider continuously logs your activity and allows government agencies to access that data
+Well, for example, your Internet service provider continuously logs your activity and allows government agencies to access that data.

 Many intelligence alliances are typically based on a barter system.
 Five Eyes, Nine Eyes, and Fourteen Eyes are unique in that they allow a free flow of information instead of requiring an exchange of data.